DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 Please note that no attempt is made to translate content for older versions of the Guides.
 We focus only on the latest release.

-### 1. Assign yourself a page:
+### 1. Assign yourself a page

-- Find one page you want to translate in the list of [issues](https://github.com/DazzlingFugu/ember-fr-guides-source/issues) to make sure no one is already working on it.
+- Find a page you want to translate in the list of [issues](https://github.com/DazzlingFugu/ember-fr-guides-source/issues) to make sure no one is already working on it.
 - If you find the issue and it's free, assign yourself to it or leave a comment to notify people you're going to start the translation.
 - If the file you wish to translate is missing from the issues list (which can happen), open a new issue using the template "File to translate".
 - Translate the page entirely and submit it for review before starting another page.

 ### 2. Clone the repository / Keep your fork updated

-If it's your first contribution, fork this repository from GitHub interface.
-Then on your machine:
+If it's your first contribution, fork this repository from GitHub interface, then on your machine:
 ```
 git clone <your fork's url>
 git remote add upstream https://github.com/dazzlingfugu/ember-fr-guides-source.git
 ```

 As you tackle new issues, you'll want to be sure that you always start by working on the most recent code.
-The second command is to set an upstream.
-By pulling from it, you can sync up your fork's `master` with a parent repository's `master`.
-For this to work, you should make sure you're always committing to a branch, not `master`.
+The second command sets an upstream.
+By pulling from it, you can sync up your fork's `master` branch with its upstream repository's `master` branch.
+For this to work, make sure you're always committing to a different branch, not `master`.

 Each time you want to start a new page:
 ```
-git checkout master
+git switch master
 git pull upstream master
-git checkout -b some-branch-name
+git switch --create some-branch-name
 ```

 ### 3. Translate and lint the page